Mysore Vasudevachar

 He is credited with two writings in Kannada, one of them an autobiography called Nenapugalu (memories) and Na Kanda Kalavidaru (the musicians I have met) in which he wrote the biographies of many well known musicians.
 Mysore Vasudevachar also taught in Rukmini Devi's Kalakshetra, (founded in 1936).
 He was already quite old by then, but thanks to Rukmini Devi he agreed to shift to Kalakshetra.
 He became the chief musician in Kalakshetra and helped in setting the Ramayana to music.
 He died in 1961 at the age of 96.
 He lived a simple and austere life devoted to the study of Sanskrit and music.

-S. Rajaram, his grandson worked at Kalakshetra eventually taking charge of the institution at Rukmini Devi's request.
+S. Rajaram, his grandson, worked at Kalakshetra, eventually taking charge of the institution at Rukmini Devi's request.
 Vasudevachar had composed the music for only the first four kandas and it was left to Rajaram to finish the work.
 An accomplished musician and Sanskrit scholar, he was amongst the few musicians, the sole repository of Vasudevacharya's compositions.
 S. Krishnamurthy (1922–2015), his other grandson worked at All India Radio and translated his Vasudevachar's memoirs into English.
 He has also published a memoir of his own.

 Early life

 Vasudevacharya was born in an orthodox Madhwa Brahmin family in Mysore and started learning music from Veena Padmanabhiah, the chief musician of the Mysore court.
 He also mastered Sanskrit and allied fields such as Kavya, Vyakarana, Nataka, Alankaram, Tarka, Itihasa, Purana having studied at the Maharaja Sanskrit college in Mysore while learning music privately.

 He then went on to learn from the famous composer-musician Patnam Subramania Iyer supported by the Maharaja's generous stipend and imbibed the music of not only his Guru but also other great maestros of the Thanjavur-Cauvery delta.
-Vasudevachar eventually became the chief court musician (Asthana Vidwan) at the Mysore court.
+Vasudevacharya eventually became the chief court musician (Asthana Vidwan) at the Mysore court.
 He was known for his madhyama-kala tanam singing which he learnt from his Guru.
 Patnam Subramania Iyer often requested his sishya "Vasu" to help him with the sahitya (lyric) aspects of his compositions.
 This aspect of his training undoubtedly helped Vasudevacharya as a composer.
-He was adept in all the aspects of Carnatic music especially Raga Alapana, Thanam, Pallavi, Niraval, and Kalpana swaram.
+He was adept in all the aspects of Carnatic music especially Ragam Alapanam, Tanam, Neraval and Kalpanaswaram.